o3de/o3de.org/content/docs/user-guide/settings/developer-api.md

 ## O3DE Manifest utils API

-The Settings Registry Merge Utilities also provides the [O3DE Manifest Utils API](https://github.com/o3de/o3de/blob/02846cf44347cbf4fae0faacc4a2ba74284908ff/Code/Framework/AzCore/AzCore/Settings/SettingsRegistryMergeUtils.h#L349-L404) which is a set of helper functions for visiting the set of active Gems as well as recursively visiting the O3DE manifest "external\_subdirectories" to determine the set of all registered Gems.
+The Settings Registry Merge Utilities also provides the [O3DE Manifest Utils API](https://github.com/o3de/o3de/blob/02846cf44347cbf4fae0faacc4a2ba74284908ff/Code/Framework/AzCore/AzCore/Settings/SettingsRegistryMergeUtils.h#L349-L404), which is a collection of helper functions for visiting the set of active Gems as well as recursively visiting the O3DE manifest "external_subdirectories" to determine the set of all registered Gems.